-- 1. The interconnection agreement shall define consistent rules for the allocation of gas quantities at both sides of the interconnection point. - 2.
-The default rule for this provision is such that the interconnection agreement shall define the operational balancing account as the applicable allocation rule. - 3.
-For interconnection agreements that are in place at the entry into force of this Regulation, the contracting parties may agree to maintain an allocation rule other than the operational balancing account provided that the contracting parties shall publish and invite network users to comment on the proposed allocation rule within a period of time of not less than two months. - 4.
-For new interconnection agreements, the contracting parties may agree to implement another allocation rule, provided that the contracting parties shall publish and invite network users to comment on the proposed allocation rule within a period of time of not less than two months before gas flows. - 5.
-Where an operational balancing account is in force it shall foresee that: - (a) the steering difference shall be allocated to an operational balancing account of the contracting parties and the allocations to be provided by each contracting party to its respective network user shall be equal to the confirmed quantities.
-The default rule for this provision is such that the contracting party(ies) who owns the measurement equipment shall, in accordance with the deadlines mutually agreed in the interconnection agreement, recalculate the operational balancing account with validated quantities and communicate it to the other contracting party(ies);
+1. The interconnection agreement shall define consistent rules for the allocation of gas quantities at both sides of the interconnection point.

+2. For the purpose of Article 4, paragraph 3 of this Regulation and subject to paragraphs 3 and 4 of this Article, the interconnection agreement shall define the operational balancing account as the applicable allocation rule.

+3. For interconnection agreements that are in place at the entry into force of this Regulation, the contracting parties may agree to maintain an allocation rule other than the operational balancing account provided that transmission system operators follow the procedures in accordance with Article 3, paragraph 3 of this Regulation.

+4. For new interconnection agreements, the contracting parties may agree to implement another allocation rule, provided that the contracting parties follow the procedures in accordance with Article 3, paragraph 3 of this Regulation before gas flows.

+5. Where an operational balancing account is in force it shall foresee that:

+(a) the steering difference shall be allocated to an operational balancing account of the contracting parties and the allocations to be provided by each contracting party to its respective network user shall be equal to the confirmed quantities.
+For the purpose of Article 4, paragraph 3 of this Regulation, the contracting party(ies) who owns the measurement equipment shall, in accordance with the deadlines mutually agreed in the interconnection agreement, recalculate the operational balancing account with validated quantities and communicate it to the other contracting party(ies);

-- (b) the contracting parties shall endeavour to maintain at all times an operational balancing account balance that is as close to zero as possible; - (c) the operational balancing account limits shall be set taking into account specific characteristics of each interconnection point and/or the interconnected transmission networks such as: - (i) physical characteristics of the interconnection point; - (ii) linepack capability of each transmission network; - (iii) the total technical capacities at the interconnection point; - (iv) gas flow dynamics at the interconnected transmission networks. - (d) where the defined limits of the operational balancing account are reached, the contracting parties may agree to extend such limits.
+(b) the contracting parties shall endeavour to maintain at all times an operational balancing account balance that is as close to zero as possible;

+(c) the operational balancing account limits shall be set taking into account specific characteristics of each interconnection point and/or the interconnected transmission networks such as:

+- (i) physical characteristics of the interconnection point; - (ii) linepack capability of each transmission network; - (iii) the total technical capacities at the interconnection point; - (iv) gas flow dynamics at the interconnected transmission networks;

+(d) where the defined limits of the operational balancing account are reached, the contracting parties may agree to extend such limits;